smartcontractkit/documentation/docs/Using Any API/array-response.md

 ]
 ```

 Fetch the _id_ of the first element.
-To consume an API, your contract must inherit from [ChainlinkClient](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/ChainlinkClient.sol).
+To consume an API, your contract must import [ChainlinkClient.sol](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/ChainlinkClient.sol).
 This contract exposes a struct named `Chainlink.Request`, which your contract can use to build the API request.
 The request must include the following parameters:

 - Link token address
 - Oracle address